unfor19/kubernetes-localdev/README.md

 ### Deploy OAuth2-Proxy And Use OIDC

-The deployment steps are going to be exactly the same as before, though I do recommend viewing the files [4-oauth2-proxy-oidc.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/4-oauth2-proxy-oidc.yaml) and [4-oauth2-proxy-oidc.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/4-oauth2-proxy-oidc.yaml), while comparing them to [3-oauth2-proxy.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/3-oauth2-proxy.yaml) and [3-dark.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/3-dark.yaml).
+The deployment steps are going to same as before, though I do recommend viewing the files [4-oauth2-proxy-oidc.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/4-oauth2-proxy-oidc.yaml) and [4-oauth2-proxy-oidc.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/4-oauth2-proxy-oidc.yaml), while comparing them to [3-oauth2-proxy.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/3-oauth2-proxy.yaml) and [3-dark.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/3-dark.yaml).

-The main difference is in the configuration of oauth2-proxy, where the provider is not using the default OAuth2 protocol for authentication, instead it's using the OIDC protocol.
+The main difference is in the `args` of oauth2-proxy's Deployment, where the provider is not using the default OAuth2 protocol for authentication, instead, it's using the OIDC protocol.

 1. **WSL**: Deploy OAuth-Proxy-OIDC and the sample `darker` application
     ```bash